six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 Thus, if you were to update `FIRST_NAME`, the `EMAIL` placeholder would also be updated, since it depends on `FIRST_NAME`.
 You could even use `xEMAILx` in other variables (say `xMAILING_LISTx`).
 The only thing you should not do are recursive placeholders (placeholders referencing themselves) or dependency loops (A contains B contains C contains A).
-These can will lead to errors, since expanding them would result in a infinite loop.
+These can will lead to errors, since expanding them would result in an infinite loop.

 If you want to hide these fields in placeholder input tables, add the `read_only` field and set it to `true`.
-In this case you do not explicitly need to set `allow_nested`, since it is enabled by default for readonly placeholders:
+In this case you do not explicitly need to set `allow_nested`, since it is enabled by default for read-only placeholders:

 ```yaml
 EMAIL: